The Complete Guide to Probiotics

 2. Enhanced Immune Function

 About 70-80% of immune cells reside in your gut, making the relationship between probiotics and immunity particularly significant.
-Research published in the Journal of Science and Medicine in Sport found that athletes taking probiotics experienced 40% fewer days of respiratory illness compared to those taking a placebo.
+Research published in the Journal of Science and Medicine in Sport found that athletes taking premium probiotic supplements experienced 40% fewer days of respiratory illness compared to those taking a placebo.

 3. Mental Health Support